Do you feel helpless when your kid is stressed out? Wish you could do more? Here are five ways you can help your stressed child as a parent….

 She would come home exhausted, grab a snack, and head straight up to her room.
-For three or four hours she would labor meticulously over homework.
-We would have to make her come downstairs to eat dinner.
+For three or four hours, she would labor meticulously over homework.
+Finally, we would have to make her come downstairs to eat dinner.

 And since she was a girl, there were lots of tears to go with those hard days of work.